Cherrion-Chen/ATQB/atqb/README.md

 <Version 1.0> Initial Version.

-<Version 1.1> Accelerate the search and modify process, optimize the StudFrame concatenation function.
+<Version 1.1> Accelerate the search and modify process, optimize the StudFrame's iterator method and the function for StudFrame concatenation.